awslabs/clickstream-analytics-on-aws/docs/en/sdk-manual/web.md

 You can follow the steps below to view the event raw json and debug your events.

-1. Using `ClickstreamAnalytics.init()` api and set the `isLogEvents` attribute to true in debug mode.
+1. Using `ClickstreamAnalytics.init()` API and set the `isLogEvents` attribute to true in debug mode.
 2. Integrate the SDK and launch your web application in a browser, then open the Inspection page and switch to console tab.
 3. Input `EventRecorder` to Filter, and you will see the json content of all events recorded by Clickstream Web SDK.